-No!
-Java is not an entirely object-oriented language.
-Let’s find out how?
+Java is not fully an object-oriented language.

 Today we are going to discuss the most widespread argument about Java, over the last decade many Java developers have argued on whether Java a pure object-oriented language or not?

 Nowadays, to test the promptness and knowledge of the candidate interviewers often ask this question in the face-to-face interview round.

-Even though Java is recognised as the most successful and remarkable Object-oriented programming language across the globe, Java also included a few functional programming touches in Java 8, it has been never considered complete or a pure object-oriented programming language.
+Even though Java is recognized as one of the most successful and remarkable Object-oriented programming language across the globe, it also include few functionality like programming touches in Java 8, which is never considered complete or a pure object-oriented programming language.

 The primary fact which is responsible for this inference is that in a pure object-oriented language, all the components are objects, while in Java there are many basic building blocks that are not considered to be objects such as the primitive data types like Boolean, char, short, float, double, int, long, and the various sorts of arithmetic, logical, and bitwise operator like +, -,*, /, &&, ||,! ^ and so on.

 Object-Oriented programming languages

 Pure Object-Oriented Languages, also known as Complete Object-Oriented Languages are the Fully Object-Oriented Languages that support or have strict features such that they treat everything inside the source-code as objects.

 Although, most of the programming languages are based on object-oriented programming system concepts, yet only a handful of them are considered to be a pure Object-oriented programming language.
 Only Smalltalk and Self are recognised as purely object-oriented languages.

 Smalltalk/Squeak/Pharo, Erlang, Eiffel, Self, and CLOS (Common Lisp Object System) are a few languages that are pure object-oriented programming language or very close to being one of them.

 When it comes to system requirements, Smalltalk variants run on many different platforms, so does CLOS (on any platform where you can run the Common Lisp).

-They are mentioned below
+They are mentioned below:

-1.Encapsulation & Data Hiding
+- 1.Encapsulation & Data Hiding